Image Courtesy of Mashable

 The breaking of cultural stereotypes felt huge in the show, yet still underwhelming.
 Devi going to therapy, which is often frowned upon in Indian culture, felt fresh.
 Similarly, seeing Devi have the same fervor for parties as she did for Princeton was also a refreshing, more relatable perspective on high school.
 Kamala, a PhD student at Caltech, also seemed to showcase an uncommon outlook on arranged marriages in Indian culture.
 Episode four, detailing the Ganesh puja, felt the most compelling as it took a dive into how one stays in touch with Indian heritage, which I wanted the show to do more of.

 Devi was meant to be relatable to teenage Indian girls such as myself, and though she was in some aspects, I found myself hooked to other characters’ storylines more.
-In fact, my favorite character was Ben Gross, played by Jaren Lewinson, who initially seemed rude but evolved into a loveable, lonely nerd.
+In fact, one of the most engaging characters was Ben Gross, played by Jaren Lewinson, who initially seemed rude but evolved into a loveable, lonely nerd.
 Episode six, my favorite episode, revolved around his backstory and foreshadowed that he will play a huge role in season two.
 The side plots for Fabiola coming out and Eleanor’s acting endeavors were also equally as captivating.
 I would have liked to see the same character development with Paxton, perhaps with his sister Rebecca, as he seemed to have more to him than just a pretty face.

-Overall, the show was definitely a first in breaking some cultural stereotypes and bringing representation onto Netflix.
+Overall, the show was definitely a first in breaking some cultural stereotypes and bringing representation onto Netflix, though it still has a long way to go.
 It was a great quarantine binge filled with lots of laughs and some secondhand embarrassment, and I look forward to watching season two.